kachamaka/ChaosCampGo/README.md

 `DB_NAME = "mockgocc"`\
 `SENDGRID_API_KEY = "..."` <br/>

-The tests run will only affect the database specified by this configuration. <br/>
+The tests run will only affect the database specified by the test configuration. <br/>